Staying cool and comfortable in summer doesn’t need to be expensive. There are many simple ways to stay cool while reducing your energy costs.

-When you are operating your cooling system, set the thermostat at 24-26 degrees – every degree lower will increase cooling costs by 10%.
+When you are operating your cooling system, set the thermostat at 24–26 degrees – every degree lower will increase cooling costs by 10 per cent.

-Over 40% of Victorian homes have inadequate ceiling insulation, allowing unwanted heat inside in summer.
+Over 40 per cent of Victorian homes have inadequate ceiling insulation, allowing unwanted heat inside during summer.

 Adding wall insulation offers further energy savings of at least 15.5 per cent and adds the equivalent of nearly one star to the overall energy rating.

 Bulk insulation is one of the smartest ways to save money on energy bills.